-In 2009, a thorough review of the Town's waste management system was undertaken that analyzed the implementation of curbside pick-up, single-stream recycling, and costs associated with improvements to the current Transfer Station site on North River Road.
+The Town's waste management system was thoroughly reviewed in 2009.
+It analyzed the implementation of curbside pick-up, single-stream recycling, and costs associated with improvements to the current transfer station site on North River Road.
 In the summer of 2011, the Board of Selectmen reactivated the Town Recycling Committee to formulate recommendations on enhancing recycling efforts and solid waste management.
-This year, no project request or presentation was provided to the CIP Advisory Committee.
+No project request or presentation was provided to the CIP Advisory Committee this year.
 Based on discussions from prior years, the Committee feels it is prudent to retain solid waste management improvements/transfer station upgrades in the CIP program and await further recommendations from Town officials.